marcosun/smooth-fetch/README.md

 # smooth-fetch
 Fetch API is a very low level JavaScript API.
-It's behaviour significantly differs to XMLHttpRequest in terms of success and error handling, stream response data type, query string formatting, request body parsing, and more.
+It's behaviour significantly differs from XMLHttpRequest in terms of success and error handling, stream response data type, query string formatting, request body parsing, and more.

 The intention of this project is to simplify and enhance fetch api with familiar usage as those XMLHttpRequest libraries, to name a few: axios, request, ajax.

-It can be used in es6 feature supported browser as well as NodeJs thanks to [node-fetch](https://www.npmjs.com/package/node-fetch).
+It can be used in es6 feature supported browsers as well as Node.js thanks to [node-fetch](https://www.npmjs.com/package/node-fetch).

 ## Installation